SreeHarshaKalluru/docker-sugar/README.md

 ### Requirements
-You need have Docker ready and launched
+You just need to have Docker launched

 ### Usage

 #### Launch Sugar
 ```sh
 $ sh run.sh